hpaluch/jekyll-bootstrap-assets/README.md

 # Jekyll Blog with Boostrap template and assets (cache busting)

 Hello!
-This is template form Jekyll (static web site Blog generator) using responsive Bootstrap template and Jekyll-assets (cache busting and compression)
+This is template for Jekyll (static web site Blog generator) using responsive Bootstrap template and Jekyll-assets (cache busting and compression)